gaultier/blog/subtle_bug_with_go_errgroup.md

         // - Check that the new password is not the same as the old password
 ```

+*This whole section talks about 'shadowing' but commenters have pointed out that the [Golang specification](https://go.dev/ref/spec#Short_variable_declarations) actually calls it 'redeclaration'.
+So I kept the original wording, but feel free to replace in your head 'shadowing' by 'redeclaration'.*

 Why does it work?
 Well, the `ctx` we get from `errgroup.WithContext(ctx)` is a child of the `ctx` passed to our function, and also shadows it in the current scope.
 Then, when we call `checkHaveIBeenPawned(ctx, newPassword)`, we use this child context that just got canceled by `g.Wait()` the line before.
 By not shadowing the parent context, the same call `checkHaveIBeenPawned(ctx, newPassword)` now uses this parent context, which has *not* been canceled in any way.
 So it works as expected.
 We could also name the two contexts differently to avoid this pitfall.

 ## Conclusion